lamafab/kagome/audit_review.md

 Conformance
 : **compliant**

-1. The function identifies the integer size and calls the correspond function internally.
+1. The function identifies the integer size and calls the corresponding function internally.
 The function returns the mode of the compact integer.

 ```cpp
 inline void encodeFirstCategory(uint8_t value, ScaleEncoderStream &out) {